-Up until the present, Mandy has been performing at a variety of venues in Toronto including; The Jazz Bistro, The Emmit Ray, Free Times Cafe and The Medley, as a cabaret-style act.
+Up until the present, Mandy has been performing at a variety of venues in Toronto including; The Jazz Bistro, The Emmit Ray, Free Times Cafe, Drom Taberna, Trinity Common and The Medley Theatre, as a cabaret-style act.
 She has recently teamed up with other singers/accompanists/songwriters; Sebastian Ellis, Jesse Whiteley and Mateo Chavez Lewis to form an act known as "Lady and the Rambler".

-Mandy Goodhandy & one of her music partner Sebastian Ellis were invited to perform at Winterfolk Blues & Roots Festival XIX ONLINE
+Mandy Goodhandy & one of her music partners Sebastian Ellis were invited to perform at Winterfolk Blues & Roots Festival XIX ONLINE

 Taking place virtually on Friday February 19th 7:30pm - 8:00pm EST (pre-filmed at The Medley in Toronto)

 Then at Winterfolk Blues & Roots Festival XXI 2023 with Mateo Chavez Lewis.

 Mandy Goodhandy was accepted into the 2016 TD Toronto Jazz Festival.

 Making her the first trans woman to sing at the Festival.

 TD Toronto Jazz Festival Artistic Director, Josh Grossman is quoted as saying:

 “For me, one of the most exciting aspects of the jazz festival each year is the breadth of diversity represented on stage and in the audience.
 We welcome everyone to enjoy this music, regardless of age, ethnicity, culture, economic background or gender identity.